Osteoarthritis is characterised by progressive synovial joint damage resulting in structural changes, pain and reduced function.

 The diagnosis of osteoarthritis is largely clinical based on the presence of characteristic symptoms.

-NICE advise a clinical diagnosis can be made when a patient:
+NICE CG 177: Osteoarthritis: care and management (2020 update) advise a clinical diagnosis can be made when a patient:

 It is important to consider alternative diagnoses, in particular inflammatory arthropathy, septic arthritis and malignancy.